 In this single scenario Gabi is a victim.
 But then why does the fandom have almost universally took the defense of the executioners and in some cases reacted with violence and hatred, just like the cadets of the research corps did?
 Indeed, a part of the fanbase - rather toxic in my opinion - has gone even further by coming to create hate pages on tumblr, to send death threats to fans of the character and the original voice actress (Ayane Sakura) and to post videos like this:

 Obviously we are talking about a small one vocal minority of the public who cannot distinguish reality from fiction, but this can only bring to light the greatest hypocrisy hidden within the work of Hajime Isayama.
-Because in truth, overcome the pain caused by the disappearance of one of the our darlings, we viewers PLEASE DON'T GET we are of course of the clones di Floch, the perfet extremistto who justifies his destructive fury with his ideal of justice, just as we spectators exalt ourselves and applaud the deeds of Levi & company singer, the so-called good guys.
+Because in truth, overcome the pain caused by the disappearance of one of the our darlings, we viewers DON'T we are of course of the clones di Floch, the perfet extremistto who justifies his destructive fury with his ideal of justice, just as we spectators exalt ourselves and applaud the deeds of Levi & company singer, the so-called good guys.

 Who is right?
 Who is wrong?
 This is the riddle behind it the 360 ° moral of Hajime Isayama, an enigma that going forward in this Final Season (and perhaps beyond) will be solved.
 But right now, in this article, I can't help but scream out loud this statement: Gabi did nothing wrong!